kyma-project/kyma/docs/asset-store/docs/03-01-asset-cr-lifecycle.md

 When you modify the Asset CR specification, the lifecycle starts again.
 The previous asset content is removed and no longer available.

 ![](./assets/modify-asset.svg)

-## Other changes

-The AC does not act upon changes in the Asset CR other than the change of the bucket reference.
-Thus, if the location of the source files or the mode of the files changes, you need to remove the existing Asset CD and create a new one with the correct details.